evgeniyadmit/Virtual-GPTeacher-Language-AI-Tutor/README.md

 <img width="1629" height="292" alt="image" src="https://github.com/user-attachments/assets/b885d532-849f-4030-b7c1-a1ccf5423b0c" />

- • bot_type – LLM provider identifier

- • e.g. "gpt", "gigachat", "yandexgpt"
+ • bot_type — specifies the language model or LLM provider used by the assistant (legacy version focused on ChatGPT 4.0 or GigaChat-Pro, can now be replaced with other cloud-based LLMs)

- • role_or_task – system prompt that defines the assistant’s role
+ • role_or_task — defines the assistant’s role during the lesson (e.g., English teacher.
+The system supports 12+ language teaching roles provided via prompt instructions)

- • e.g. "Imagine you are an English teacher and the user is your student..."

- • lesson_type – active lesson format
+ • lesson_type — determines the format of the language practice

- • supported values:
+Currently supported modes:

- • "dialogue_on_topic" – structured dialogue on a given topic
+ • dialogue_on_topic — natural conversation based on a given topic

- • "questions_on_text" – sequential questions about a provided text
+ • questions_on_text — sequential questions generated from a learning text

- • topic_of_dialogue – topic of the dialogue
+ • topic_of_dialogue — the topic used when the lesson is in dialogue_on_topic mode

- • e.g. "Museum of the Future in Dubai"
+(provided by the user before or during session activation)

- • text_for_questions – source text used for question-based lessons
+ • text_for_questions — the study text used to generate questions in questions_on_text mode

- • e.g. a short article or story in English

- • assistant_voice – TTS voice preset

- • e.g. "zahar", "john" (mapped to Yandex SpeechKit voices)

- • silence_timeout_sec – silence timeout in seconds

- • after this period of no speech the current chat session is reset

- • auto_reset_message – message spoken when a new chat is started

- • e.g. "New chat started, let’s continue the lesson!"
+(ignored if the lesson is not text-based)

- •save_lesson_to_file – whether to log the lesson to a text file for later analysis
+ • save_lesson_to_file — enables or disables lesson logging to a file (if true → a lesson log is created for later error analysis and progress review)

- • true / false

- • languages_supported – list of supported language codes

- • e.g. ["ru", "en", "es", "de", "fr", "it", "nl", "pl", "tr", "sv", "fi", "pt-BR"]

 ⸻

 🗂 **Required Dependencies**